creeperlv/Local.JS/README.md

 ## Samples

 Currently, there is only one sample that is a web server, named `SimpleWebServer.js` inside `Samples` folder, it uses some Extensions of Local.JS.

+## Licensing

+Almost all files under this repo are licensed under the MIT License as `LICENSE` file says.